twistedfall/opencv-rust/README.md

 Currently development and testing of the crate is only performed on Linux, please feel free to submit support for other platforms.

+### Features
+* `opencv-32` - build against OpenCV 3.2.0, this feature is aimed primarily on stable Debian and Ubuntu users who can install OpenCV from the repository without having to compile it from the source
+* `opencv-34` (default) - build against OpenCV 3.4.x
+* `opencv-41` - build against OpenCV 4.1.x
+* `contrib` - enable the usage of OpenCV contrib modules for corresponding OpenCV version
+* `buildtime-bindgen` - regenerate all bindings, should only be used during the crate development or when building on Windows
+* `force-3rd-party-libs-discovery` - legacy feature that enables some additional logic for discovery of dependent libs, should not be needed anymore

 ### Functionality